Kotlin/dataframe/docs/StardustDocs/topics/apiLevels.md

 or deleted while wrangling.
 Kotlin, in contrast, is a statically typed language and all types are defined and verified ahead of execution.
 That's why creating a flexible, handy, and, at the same time, safe API to a data frame is tricky.

-In `Kotlin DataFrame` we provide four different ways to access columns, and, while they are essentially different, they look pretty similar in the data wrangling DSL.
+In [`DataFrame`](DataFrame.md) we provide four different ways to access columns, and, while they are essentially different, they look pretty similar in the data wrangling DSL.

 ## List of Access APIs